U8NWXD/oppia-wiki/Build-process.md

 4. `app.yaml` is generated from `app_dev.yaml`.
 The two files are identical in plain prod mode, except for a comment in `app.yaml` noting that it is auto-generated.
 5. The third-party libraries, assets, files compiled by webpack, and some other files are all copied to a build folder `build/`.
 This mimics the build folder we generate and upload to production servers when deploying the app for real.
 During this process, asset files are renamed to include the hashes we generated earlier.
 This ensures that if the file content changes, the name changes, so any caches of the old file are invalidated.

-This is the mode our tests run in, and it's what you'll want to use if you want to locally run a version of the app that's as close to the production version as possible.
+This is the mode our tests run in (except the lighthouse accessibility tests), and it's what you'll want to use if you want to locally run a version of the app that's as close to the production version as possible.
 You can use this mode like this:

 ```console
 python -m scripts.start --prod_env